Key Takeaways:

 Conclusion

-Understanding the GMAT score for top B schools is essential for aspiring MBA candidates.
+The GMAT score for top B schools is essential for aspiring MBA candidates.
 This article has provided insights into the score ranges expected by leading institutions in the USA, UK, and Europe.
 While these business schools generally look for GMAT scores between 650 and 740, it's important to remember that each school has its own specific requirements.

 Frequently Asked Questions (FAQs)